 \begin{proof} [Proof of Lemma \ref{l:fixedk}] We first note that all of the properties in the lemma are scale and translation invariant, therefore we can simply set $\lambda = 1$ and $y = 0$ and drop them from the notation.

 Next, we note that the projector part of $T^{\mu}$ selects the frequencies $[\mu^{-1},\mu]$, whereas the multiplication part is localized at frequency $\mu^{-2}$ which is much smaller.
 This implies that $T^\mu$ maps every dyadic frequency shell into a slight enlargement of itself.
-Consequently the $\dot H^s$ bounds in (i) and (ii) are all equivalent, and we can simply set $s=0$.
+Because of this it suffices to prove the bounds in part (i) and (ii) for functions in a fixed dyadic shell, and the output will also be localized in a double dyadic shell.
+But on a fixed dyadic frequency shell the $\dot H^s$ weights $|\xi|^s$ have a fixed size.
+Consequently the $\dot H^s$ bounds in (i) and (ii) are all equivalent uniformly in $\mu \gg 1$, and we can simply set $s=0$.

-The $L^2$ boundedness of $T^\mu$ is trivial.
+The $L^2$ boundedness of $T^\mu$ is trivial, uniformly in $\mu$.
 Given the frequency localization of the multiplicative part we have

 so (ii) also follows.

 For (iii) we write